 Finally, if you choose to pursue a professional license in nursing, law, medicine, accounting, finance, or any other regulated profession, a criminal conviction may hold you back.
 Importantly, in some cases, you may still need to disclose the existence of the conviction even if you successfully had it expunged, but at least an expungement will show that you are taking steps to move on with your life and that you take the matter as seriously as you should.

 If you have a criminal record or are currently facing criminal charges in Pennsylvania, speak to a criminal defense lawyer as soon as you can.
 A lawyer may help you clear your existing record and prevent the state from convicting you in the first place.
-To schedule a free case evaluation with a criminal defense lawyer in Montgomery County, Pennsylvania, call our office today at (610) 436-1410 or contact us online.
+To schedule a free case evaluation with a criminal defense lawyer in Chester County, Pennsylvania, call our office today at (610) 436-1410 or contact us online.

 By Michael Skinner |